EBOVAC2 is organised into six workpackages (WP), or groups of activities, in order to reach its objectives.

-This WP aims to confirm the robustness of safety and immunogenicity of the Ad26.ZEBOV/MVA-BN-Filo heterologous prime boost vaccine regimen obtained in phase 1 trials through the conduct of phase 2 trials in European and African populations.
+This WP aims to confirm the robustness of safety and immunogenicity of the Ad26.ZEBOV/MVA-BN-Filo Heterologous 2-dose prophylactic vaccination regimen obtained in Phase 1 trials through the conduct of Phase 2 trials in European and African populations.

 WP3: Immune monitoring (Phase II trial)

-The objectives of this WP are to analyse the immunogenicity of the Ad26.ZEBOV/MVA-BN-Filo heterologous prime boost vaccine regimen in phase 2 trials conducted in European and African populations through:
+The objectives of this WP are to analyse the immunogenicity of the Ad26.ZEBOV/MVA-BN-Filo Heterologous two-dose prophylactic vaccination regimen in Phase 2 trials conducted in European and African populations through:

-- Evaluation of the immune response to the prime/boost based on protocol-defined endpoints (core immuno assessment including T cell and antibody responses);
+- Evaluation of the immune response to the dose 1/dose 2 based on protocol-defined endpoints (core immuno assessment including T cell and antibody responses);

 - Extensive characterization of the immune response to the vaccine regimen (cellular functionality, neutralisation of living virus);